-For new graduates from New Zealand accredited programmes competence is "deemed" if the graduate applies for an APC within a year of graduation.
+For new graduates from New Zealand accredited programmes competence is "deemed" if you apply for an APC within a year of graduating.
 Accordingly the requirements for practising and having held an APC within the 3 years before your application do not apply.

 The practising year for dentists and dental specialists runs from 1 October in each year until 30 September in the following year.
 APCs must be renewed on or before 1 October in each year.

 If you have not renewed your APC by 1 October, you must cease practise until such time that you have a current APC.
 Failure to do so could result in disciplinary proceedings.